Dpbm/quantum/mechanics/photons.md

   * increasing the frequency the kinetic energy of the photoelectrons increase too
   * increasing the amplitude it increases the electric current

+  * the amplitude is related with the brightness

+  * the work function(Φ) depends on the metal

+  * there's also a threshold frequency. for lower frequencies than a minimum frequency you can't free photoelectrons.
+This value depends on metal (v0)

+  * higher amplitudes == more photons hitting the metal